bradjacobs/excel-to-csv/README.md

   * _**(see 'Known Cell Data Issues' for exceptions)_
 * Currently, no quotes will be added around 'blank' values
 * Empty cells will be converted to empty string (not 'null')
-* All cell values are "trimmed" (assuming one usually does NOT want leading/trailing whitespace)

 ## KnownCellDataIssues
 Minor issues that may (or may not) be addressed in the future